 |- Indicates that the article is embedded in a larger publication (the journal)|

-- Capitalised only after a full stop
+- Capitalized only after a period

-|Journal title||Yes||- Health Psychology|
+|Journal title||Yes|| - Health Psychology|

 - Law Enforcement Executive Forum Journal

 |Volume/Issue number and date/year of publication||Yes||- 28/1 (28th volume issue no. 1)|

 - 2(2) (APA style)